davidsmorais/kuro/readme.md

 The original repo is [here](https://github.com/klaussinani/ao), but seems to have been abandoned by the creator.
 My fork incorporates some of my own changes and pulls from other repos to fix themes and so on.
 I do not care for credits or otherwise and to abide by the original MIT license, I've left anything alone that needs not be changed.

 Releases can be found on my [releases page](https://github.com/pythonInRelay/ao/releases).
+**Do not request new package types**.
+You can submit the PR yourself to have them built.

 _________________________________________________________